apoorvds99/Apoorvs-Smart-Number-Assistant/README.md

  Apoorv's Smart Number Assistant.

-A beginner-friendly Python console program that acts as a smart assistant to perform various number-based checks and calculations.
+A Python console program that acts as a smart assistant to perform various number-based checks and calculations.

 ---